InternetSocietyManitobaChapter/NorthEndConnect-Unattended_IPT/server/README.md

 4) Create a Git Hub account: To "fork" (copy) the existing project and explore software version control.

-5) Install: To install the project software on the server which will also act as a repository for the client software.
+5) Install: To install the project software on the server.

 6) Docker up: Start the multiple virtual servers.